ofgarzon2662/OSC-APIGateway/docs/user-api.md

   - 412: "Username or email already exists"
   - 412: "Password must be at least 8 characters long"
   - 412: "Username must be at least 8 characters long"
   - 412: "Invalid role.
-Valid roles are: [list of valid roles]"
+Valid roles are: [admin, collaborator, pi]"

 ### Get All Users
 - **Method**: GET